 Learning the science and art of research.

-Nancy Dunbar is a student in Northwestern’s School of Professional Studies’ pre-medicine post-baccalaureate program.
+Nancy Dunbar recently completed Northwestern’s School of Professional Studies’ pre-medicine post-baccalaureate certificate program.

-One of Nancy’s research interests is studying the gastrointestinal functioning of family members of people with autism to see what it might suggest about the genetics of autism.
 Currently, Nancy plays a central role working with families in lab studies.
 She is also deeply involved in data coding and analysis, as well as helping with training and supervising the lab’s undergraduate research assistants.
-Prior to joining NDL, she was a research assistant at the Johns Hopkins Child and Adolescent Psychiatry Unit in Baltimore, MD.
+Prior to joining the NDL, she was a research assistant at the Johns Hopkins Child and Adolescent Psychiatry Unit in Baltimore, MD.

 Nancy’s career goal is to go to medical school and become a physician specializing in pediatrics.
 She earned her B.A. in Psychology at Northwestern, where she worked as a student in the NDL, and served as the captain of the Northwestern Varsity Lacrosse Team.